-New York, where I grew up, profoundly imprinted its structure of horizontals, verticals, and grids, its dazzling lights, and its frenetic energy upon my earliest visual memories.
-They have remained ubiquitous in the work, along with the influences of musical training, which defined my need for rhythm and harmonious color.
+Earliest visual memories influence artistic sensibility.
+Growing up in New York City imprinted its structure of horizontals, verticals, grids, its dazzling lights, and its frenetic energy.
+These have remained ubiquitous in the work, combined with my musical training, which defined my need for rhythm and harmonious color.

 Light has been particularly important, as has my search for a calm refuge from urban chaos, which finds expression in my white paintings and light series.

 Although the content evolves, the paintings maintain characteristic elements of rhythmic repetition, thickly applied paint, closely valued color, interest in light, and textured surfaces.
-The earliest work of horizontal of vertical stripes slowly developed into grids that were followed by the more dynamic wave paintings.
+The earliest work of horizontal or vertical stripes slowly developed into what I call New York City grids, culminating in the neon paintings.
+These paintings begin with an acrylic under-painting to activate the surfaces, then developed with layers of oil paint, creating a visual dialogue on the canvas.